-2 You Die
+You Die

-If you die while actively employed or before you receive your entire account balance, your spouse or named beneficiary will be eligible to receive your account balance.
-If you have been married for at least one year, your spouse may be entitled to a Qualified Preretirement Survivor Annuity.
+If you die while actively employed or before you receive a distribution of your entire account balance, your spouse or named beneficiary will be eligible to receive your account balance.
+If you have been married for at least one year, your spouse may be entitled to receive a Qualified Preretirement Survivor Annuity.

-Applying for Benefits
+Applying for Benefits If You Die

-To apply for benefits, your spouse (or beneficiary) should contact the Fund Office for benefit forms.
-Your spouse (or beneficiary) must file an application with the Fund Office, who will then file the application with the Trustees.
-Your spouse (or beneficiary) must submit a copy of your death certificate and any other information that is necessary to process the application.
+To apply for benefits, your spouse (or named beneficiary) should contact the Fund Office for benefit application forms.
+Your spouse (or named beneficiary) must file a completed application with the Fund Office, who will then present the application to the Trustees for approval.
+Your spouse (or named beneficiary) must submit a copy of your death certificate and any other information that is necessary to process the application.

-The Fund Office should receive the application at least 90 days before your spouse (or beneficiary) expects a distribution from the plan.
+The Fund Office should receive the completed application at least 90 days before your spouse (or beneficiary) expects to receive a distribution from the Plan.